tutanck/react-async/README.md

   );
 }
 ```
-You can find the [full working example here.](https://github.com/tutanck/Babazon)
+You will find the [full working example here.](https://github.com/tutanck/Babazon)

 ## API